TheAndreyy/concurrent-sorting/README.md

 To run a program pass 2 argument:
 1. As first argument size of an array
 2. As second argument at with recursion level Quick Sort should stop calling itself parallelly
-3. In the future there will be flags to specify oprions
+3. In the future there will be flags to specify options

 Example:
 > $ ./output/main 10000 3